Scout Award Projects

 Upon project completion, rosters and waivers are required to be submitted along with a final project write-up.
 Project write-ups must include a final material list and costs.

-These suggested projects are dependent on availability and approval from the Town of Castle Rock's POST Partners Program Volunteer Coordinator and the Parks Department.
-Contact the volunteer coordinator for approval before starting your project write-up.
+These suggested projects are dependent on availability and approval from the Town of Castle Rock's POST Partners Program Coordinator and the Parks Department.
+Contact the Program Coordinator for approval before starting your project write-up.

-- Construction and installation of two split-log benches
+• Construction and installation of two or more split-log benches

-- Miscellaneous improvement projects at the Castle Rock Community Garden at Glover Park
+• Miscellaneous improvements at the Castle Rock Community Garden at Glover Park

 Supporting the scouts